RubyRubenstahl/feathers-rc/readme.md

 The query is formatted as a [standard feathers query](https://docs.feathersjs.com/api/databases/querying.html).

-**sort** _\<object>_ - An object in which the key is the data key to sort by, and the value is equal 1 for ascending or -1 for descending.
+**sort** _\<number>_ - An object in which the key is the data key to sort by, and the value is equal 1 for ascending or -1 for descending.
 ASC and DESC constants are exported from the library for your convenience.
 See the [sorting documentation](https://docs.feathersjs.com/api/databases/querying.html#sort) in the feathers docs for more info.

 **select** _\<[string]>_ - An array of strings containing the keys to include in the response data.
 If not specified, the entire document is returned.